Aira Force waterfall and woodland, Cumbria

 Felled tree trunks fashioned into benches provide respite and an opportunity to imbibe the beauty of this place.
 Signs provide interesting facts about some of the other inhabitants of the woodland; no red squirrels are around to greet us today, but maybe they survey us from the safety of the tree tops, curious about the human visitors; or maybe they’ve seen it all a thousand times and have better things to do.

-The path down presents its own challenge.
+The path down presents another challenge.
 Muddy in parts and uneven it requires careful footing.
 It’s a long way down!
 Eventually I get to the bottom with calves aching but mind invigorated.

 An enormous monkey puzzle tree fascinates those who gather at its base, curious fingers exploring the ridges of its exotic trunk.
 Cypress and Oak stand proud nearby, each a labelled exhibit in this green gallery.
-The strange stump of a Douglas Fir twinkles as sunlight dances across the edges of the silver coins embedded in its surface; a years old tradition, but is it art?
+The strange stump of a Douglas Fir twinkles as sunlight dances across the edges of the silver coins embedded in its surface; a years old tradition.

 Onward again into the daylight, I choose my path and continue my journey.